ekanou/Markovian-Session-Measures/README.md

 ### What is this repository for? ###
-This repository contains the Experiments Code for the paper:
+This repository contains the Experiments Code for the paper:<br/>
-A Markovian Approach to Evaluate Session-based IR Systems van Dijk, D., Ferrante, M., Ferro, N., and Kanoulas, E. (2019) Int.
-Conference Paper In Fuhr, N., Mayr, P., Azzopardi, L., Stein, B., Hauff, C., and Hiemstra, D.
+**A Markovian Approach to Evaluate Session-based IR Systems**<br/>
+van Dijk, D., Ferrante, M., Ferro, N., and Kanoulas, E. (2019)<br/>
+Int.
+Conference Paper In Fuhr, N., Mayr, P., Azzopardi, L., Stein, B., Hauff, C., and Hiemstra, D.<br/>
 , editors, Advances in Information Retrieval.
 Proc.
-41st European Conference on IR Research (ECIR 2019).
+41st European Conference on IR Research<br/>
+(ECIR 2019).
 Lecture Notes in Computer Science (LNCS), Springer, Heidelberg, Germany

 ### Code ###